Auckland taxi driver on trial accused of groping passenger, radio star Jay-Jay Feeney

 Feeney thought it was a joke at first, but Singh carried on and continued asking, Paterson said.

-"[He] started stroking one of her hands and talked about how she wanted to be her boyfriend."
+"[He] started stroking one of her hands and talked about how he wanted to be her boyfriend."

 Paterson said Feeney replied: "No thanks, no thanks."